-Any dog can trial regardless of its parents, purebred or not.
+Any dog can trial regardless of whether it is a papered purebred or mixed breed.
 Dogs without registration papers trial as associates and everyone competes together.

 There are five levels of obedience in Australia.
-They become progressively more challenging; the dog has to attain one title at a time working up a ladder.
+They become progressively more challenging; the dog has to attain one title at a time to work up the ladder.
 A title is completed when the dog has three passes at that level.
 Most levels require a pass of 170 points or more out of 200, and the dog must pass every exercise within the test.
 The exception is the entry class of Community Companion Dog which requires 85 points out of 100 on offer.

 Community Companion Dog – CCD